 To the east of the fault mountains rise suddenly, and steep forested slopes are cut deeply with impassable gorges.

 High above, permanent snowfields feed a myriad of glaciers, including Fox Glacier/Te Moeka o Tuawe and Franz Josef Glacier/Kā Roimata o Hine Hukatere, which descend right down to the lowlands.

 Dense rainforest covers the lowlands west of the fault.
 Nearer the coast, there are scenic lakes, wetlands and wide river mouths.

 Wading birds and other water-loving creatures thrive in the wetlands around the coast.
 The threatened kāmana/crested grebe, can be found on Lake Māpōurika, and Ōkārito Lagoon is famous for the stunning kōtuku/white heron.

 In the heart of lowland forest lives the only population of the endangered rowi – New Zealand’s rarest kiwi.
 Kea are common throughout the park, and the forest is alive with birdlife.

 Westland Tai Poutini National Park is located about halfway down the rugged West Coast of the South Island.
-The only road access is on State Highway Six, via Hokitika in the north (approximately one and a half hours drive) or from the south via Haast (approximately two hours drive).
+The only road access is on SH6, via Hokitika in the north (approximately one and a half hours drive) or from the south via Haast (approximately two hours drive).